seanorama/masterclass/security-advanced/README.md

 #as hdfs create/list EZ
-sudo -u hdfs hdfs crypto -createZone -keyName testkey -path /zone_encr sudo -u hdfs hdfs crypto -listZones
+sudo -u hdfs hdfs crypto -createZone -keyName testkey -path /zone_encr
+# if you get 'RemoteException' error it means you have not added nn to the default KMS policy via Ranger

+#check it got created
+sudo -u hdfs hdfs crypto -listZones

 #create test file